hunght/yt-dlp-gui/docs/AUTO_START_IMPLEMENTATION.md

 1. Enable auto-start in Settings
 2. Restart the system
-3. Verify iTracksy launches automatically
+3. Verify YT-DLP GUI launches automatically
 4. Disable auto-start in Settings
 5. Restart the system
-6. Verify iTracksy does not launch automatically
+6. Verify YT-DLP GUI does not launch automatically

 ### Platform-Specific Verification